pjaskulski/scans-and-transcriptions/README.md

 ![Screen](/doc/screen_scan_transcript_filtr.png)

+The Gemini model was involved in the application programming :-)

 Project carried out at the Digital History Lab of the Institute of History of the Polish Academy of Sciences [https://ai.ihpan.edu.pl](https://ai.ihpan.edu.pl).